 On November 11, 2009, the NIBN was established as a private company, through the tri-lateral agreement between the Israeli government, Mr. de Picciotto, and Ben-Gurion University, opening a new chapter in Israel’s biotechnology industry and the development of the Negev.

 Prof. Varda Shoshan-Barmatz, a member of the NIBN and a leading scientist in the Department of Life Sciences at BGU, was the founder of the NIBN and served as its Director from 2006 to 2015.
 Prof. Shoshan-Barmatz oversaw the development of the institute’s scientific personnel and infrastructure throughout the creation phase of the NIBN and in the subsequent decade.
 Varda’s outstanding dedication and contribution to the NIBN led the Institute towards the Center of Excellence as it is today.
 Varda is a key leader in the fields of cancer, diabetes and neurodegenerative and cardiovascular diseases.

-Since its establishment as a private company in 2009, the NIBN has become a leading research institute in the Negev and Israel as a whole, with a diverse and innovative applied research portfolio, state-of-the-art resources, including laboratories and specialized equipment, proprietary IP assets, and an established track record of research accomplishments (with over 900 scientific publications), fueled by passionate and creative researchers, and supported by a dedicated management team.
+Since its establishment in 2009, the NIBN has become a leading research institute in the Negev and Israel as a whole, with a diverse and innovative applied research portfolio, state-of-the-art resources, including laboratories and specialized equipment, proprietary IP assets, and an established track record of research accomplishments (with over 900 scientific publications), fueled by passionate and creative researchers, and supported by a dedicated management team.